aniketwattamwar/LLMGenAI-Engineer-Interview-Questions/Interview_Questions.md

 **A.** Once a question is asked you do not want to wait and keep the http connnection open till you get the response from the LLM.
 This is bad practice since we have so many users at a time.
 The app must be asynchronous.
 Instead our approach changes now where a request is made with a query then it gets run_id and the load is sent to service like Redis or SQS or Celery.
 A pub/sub approach helps here.
 If we have to make sure that a complex query asked by you shouldnt block others users simple query.
 Having separate queues can help here.
 Always save what has been in the state like a checkpoint.
 Few steps performed like tools called, summary done then save this as a checkpoint and move forward.

+### Q. How would you productionize an Agent?

+**A.** Once we know that the agent is working correctly, its time to deploy it and let users use it.
+Now it comes with different challenges to scale sucha an agent.
+If we assume we are getting 10k users using the agent, we have to make it fault tolerant.
+When so many users request for information from the agent, we have to make the agent asynchronous, so that multiple requests are handles concurrently.
+But, each request will have different complexity and take different time to respond, so we use a Redis or SQS event driven approach.
+Here, the user queries and there is 202 response back to user and an event is added to the queue.
+We have jobs who would take these events added and send back the streaming data to the user, this ensures we don't have to keep the http connections open for the entire response to return.
+We stream the SSE and show the user progress like sources, documents scraped, summarizing content and more to keep it engaging.
+With so many users,we cannot store the state in memory, so a postgres, checkpoint where one worker fails to get the answer its picked up by another keeping it stateless and crash tolerant.

 ## Vector Databases & RAG

 ### Q. What type of approach helps in searching through the vector database based on the query?